nandan-natesan/Geometric_Calculator/README.md

 - All shapes are defined in a **2D Cartesian coordinate system**.
 - If two shapes intersect, the distance between them is **0.0**.
 - All user inputs must follow the correct syntax for shape definitions and queries.
+- Names of all variables must have no space between them

 ---